SyCLoPS User Manual¶

 2.2 TE Operations explained in the SyCLoPS main program¶

-You will first need to specify the installation path of TE on your computer and adjust other specifications in the beginning of the srcipt mannually, if necessary.
+You will first need to specify the installation path of TE on your computer and adjust other specifications in the beginning of the srcipt (

 Variable1_TimeSlice2;Variable2_time_slice2;Variable3_TimeSlice2;...